khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ### When to use accordions

-* To display and regroup additional information on users demands
+* To display and regroup additional information
-* To add granular control within the page
+* To add granular control over the information of a given page
+* To shorten pages and reduce scrolling

 ### When not to use accordions